javocruz/javocruz/README.md

 I’m a Computer Science & Artificial Intelligence undergraduate based in **Madrid, Spain**, focused on building end-to-end products that balance **engineering quality, usability, and data-driven decision making**.

-- 🧠 Full-stack developer with strong frontend and backend experience
+- 🧠 Full-stack developer with frontend and backend experience
 - 📊 Comfortable working with data, analytics, and dashboards
-- 🚀 Background in growth strategy and early-stage startup execution
 - 🌱 Currently improving system design, scalability, and product thinking

 ---